 FAQs

-• Lime Down Solar Park is a 100 per cent subsidiary of IGP UK Projects Limited, which is in turn a 100 per cent subsidiary of Island Green Power’s UK group holding company, Island Green Power Group Limited.
-Island Green Power Group Limited (or Island Green Power) is a leading developer of renewable energy projects that specialises in utility-scale solar and battery storage systems.
-Our mission is to help the UK increase solar energy usage and make more renewable energy possible whilst drastically reducing carbon emissions.
+• Lime Down Solar Park Limited is a 100% subsidiary of IGP UK Projects Limited, which is in turn a 100% subsidiary of Island Green Power’s UK group holding company, Island Green Power Group Limited.
+All the companies are registered in England and Wales.

-At Island Green Power, we manage the entire development process for our renewable energy projects, from identifying suitable land and assessing feasibility to securing planning permission, grid connection permits, and advancing projects to the notice to proceed stage.
+At IGP, we manage the entire development process for our renewable energy projects, from identifying suitable land and assessing feasibility to securing planning permission, grid connection permits, and advancing projects to the notice to proceed stage.

 In all we do, we are committed to responsible land use and believe that the development and commercial delivery of utility-scale solar farms can be achieved in harmony with their surroundings.

-We have not yet finalised the layout at this early stage in the development process, as this will evolve based on the findings from environmental and technical surveys we are carrying out and feedback we receive through consultation and engagement.
-We are grateful for feedback we have received to our Stage One community consultation regarding the proposed locations for solar, BESS and cabling and are reviewing your comments to determine which may be the most suitable to the local community and environment.
+We have not yet finalised the layout at this stage in the development process.
+This will evolve based on the findings from environmental and technical surveys we are carrying out and feedback we receive through consultation and engagement.

 • We have secured a connection agreement with National Grid for the electricity generated by Lime Down Solar Park to be exported into the national electricity transmission system via its existing Melksham substation.

-We are proposing to build the connection between the solar park, BESS and Melksham substation by installing underground cable.
+We are proposing to build the connection between the solar park, BESS and Melksham substation by installing underground cables.
 We are not proposing to build the connection using pylons and overhead lines.

 • We anticipate that the development process through DCO submission and examination will take between two to three years.
 We intend to submit our DCO application to PINS in late 2025.
-Subject to achieving consent, construction would start no earlier than 2027.
+Subject to achieving consent, construction could start in mid-2027.
+We estimate it would take around two years to build, with the site potentially being operational from mid-2029.

 • Lime Down Solar Park will provide a significant amount of clean electricity for business and homes in the region, supporting national and regional aims to decarbonise our electricity systems and bolster our energy security.